 Clinical Trial Expenses - Clinical trial expenses, which are reflected in research and development expenses in the accompanying statements of operations, result from obligations under contract with vendors, consultants, and clinical site agreements in connection with conducting clinical trials.
 The financial terms of these contracts are subject to negotiations which vary from contract to contract and may result in payment flows that do not match the periods over which materials or services are provided to the Company under such contracts.
 The appropriate level of trial expenses are reflected in the Company's financial statements by matching period expenses with period services and efforts expended.
 These expenses are recorded according to the progress of the trial as measured by patient progression and the timing of various aspects of the trial.
-Clinical trial accrual estimates are determined through discussions with internal clinical personnel and outside service providers as to the progress or state of completion of trials, or the services completed.
-Service provider status is then compared to the contractually obligated fee to be paid for such services.
+Clinical trial accrual estimates are determined through discussions with internal clinical personnel and outside services provider satus is then compared to the contractually obligated fee to be paid for such services.
 During the course of a clinical trial, the Company may adjust the rate of clinical expense recognized if actual results differ from management's estimates.
 The date on which certain services commence, the level of services performed on or before a given date and the cost of the services are often judgmental.